GoogleCloudPlatform/professional-services/README.md

 1. Make a copy of the configuration file: `cp config/pipeline.yaml config/my_config.yaml` .
 1. Edit `config/my_config.yaml` and make the following changes then save:
-THIS IS WRONG RIGHT NOW, NEEDS TO BE UPDATED BASED ON PIPELINE
+  1. `file_paths.queries` is the path to the queries subfolder.
+Change this value to the local path where the queries subfolder resides.
+  1. `global.destination_project_id` is the project_id that is created by the user and this is where ingested data is stored in BigQuery tables for feature engineering and training the AutoML model.
+Change this value to the project_id that was created during setup.
-  1. `global.clean_dataset` is the dataset where ingested data is stored in BigQuery.
+  1. `global.destination_dataset` is the dataset where ingested data is stored in BigQuery.
 Change this to a new value.
 Note the table names don't need to change, since they will be written to the new dataset.
-  1. `global.forecasting_dataset` is the dataset where features, predictions, and metrics are written in BigQuery.
-Change this to a new value, and similarly table names don't need to change.
-  1. `global.dataset_display_name` and `global.model_display_name` are the name of the AutoML Tables Forecasting dataset and model created by the pipeline.
+  1. `global.dataset_display_name` and `global.model_display_name` are the name of the AutoML Tables dataset and model created by the pipeline.
 Change these to new values (they can be the same).
-  TODO: Make sure project and queries path config changes are mentioned.

-TODO CLEAN ALL THIS UP

 You should create a new config file and change these parameters for every full pipeline run.
-For failed pipeline runs, you'll want to delete the resources specified in these config values since the pipeline will not delete existing resources automatically (except for `global.clean_dataset`).
+For failed pipeline runs, you'll want to delete the resources specified in these config values since the pipeline will not delete existing resources automatically (except for `global.destination_dataset`).

-Note that on subsequent pipeline runs if you aren't rerunning ingestion you don't need to change `global.clean_dataset`, if you aren't rerunning the feature pipeline you don't need to change `global.forecasting_dataset`, and if you aren't rerunning the model build you don't need to change `global.dataset_display_name` and `global.model_display_name`.
+Note that on subsequent pipeline runs if you aren't rerunning ingestion you don't need to change `global.destination_dataset`, and if you aren't rerunning the model build you don't need to change `global.dataset_display_name` and `global.model_display_name`.

 If you need to change the default paths (because you are running somewhere besides an AI Platform Notebook, because your repo is in a different path, or because your AutoML service account key is in a different location) change the values in `file_paths`.